Benign prostatic hyperplasia

 - Overactive Bladder.
 Overactive bladder (OAB), also known as urge incontinence, is marked by a need to urinate frequently.
 It most commonly affects women, but can affect men as well.
 It is possible for men to have both OAB and BPH.

-- Nerve Damage.
-Neurological conditions such as multiple sclerosis and Parkinson’s can cause nerve damage that affects the bladder’s ability to function normally.
+- Neurological Conditions.
+Neurological conditions such as multiple sclerosis and Parkinson’s can affect the bladder’s ability to function normally.

 - Urinary Tract Infections.
 Untreated urinary tract infections (UTIs) can cause symptoms associated with LUTS.